 Insurance: Be knowledgeable of the kind of disasters that you are insured against and what it includes.
-If you are live in an area that is prone to certain disasters, take steps to protect your valuables, records and heirlooms.
+If you are living in an area that is prone to certain disasters, take steps to protect your valuables, records, and heirlooms.

 The Three Essentials: Every household in the Baltimore region should have supplies to last for 72 hours after a disaster.
 If you have these three essential supplies you will be able to effectively manage the most common crises affecting our region – weather-related power and water outages.

 - A battery-powered radio with extra batteries.
 If the power goes out, a battery-powered radio is the only way to receive information.

 - Flashlights or battery-powered lanterns with extra batteries.
 These are essentials are good to have during relatively brief power outages.
 (Don't use candles!
 They pose a serious fire risk.)